 I have been at Bioregional for 25 years.
 Based at our Oxfordshire regional office in the NW Bicester Eco Town, my work spans the Sustainable Business team, One Planet Living and occasionally helping out in the Sustainable Places team.

-I sit on the Board of the multi million pound Oxfutures II programme, funded by ERDF to grow Oxfordshire’s low carbon economy and I oversee a brilliant new endeavour to set up Oxfordshire Greentech, a business network for a low carbon future in Oxfordshire.
+I sit on the Board of the multi-million-pound Oxfutures II programme, funded by ERDF and led by the Low Carbon Hub to grow Oxfordshire’s low carbon economy.

 I’m proud to have been listed in Building Magazine’s Top 50 rising stars of sustainability for 2012 and was a finalist in the Outstanding Women in Construction Awards 2014.

 With a civil engineering background, I can claim a part in delivering the Jubilee Line tunnel in London and a few hydro dams.
 I became a Newbury bypass tree protester during the hard winter of 1995-6, after which I travelled in British Columbia, working on a cattle ranch for two years.
 My alfalfa hay won first prize at the Rock Creek Fall Fair in 1997.